thechelsuk/uk.thechels/_pages/about.md

 ### Active Projects

-- Having learned a little python, I created a twitter bot [tweeting breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news) and [associated low-fi Chelsea official news app](https://app.thechels.uk) because for some reason modern websites don't produce RSS feeds.
+- Having learned a little python, I created a twitter bot [tweeting breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news) and [associated low-fi Chelsea official news app](https://app.thechels.uk) because, for some reason, modern websites don't produce RSS feeds.
 - I have been compiling a repository of [engineering management](https://github.com/MatBenfield/engineering-management) tools to help the day job and others in the role.
 - [Boinc - Contribute computing capacity](https://boinc.thechels.uk) is hosted for a friend.
 - [Cheltenham open data](https://cheltenham-open-data.github.io) is an GitHub organisation that uses open data sources relevant to my hometown.
 Projects include using and archiving official government statistics of Covid-19, Food bank data, street crimes, fix-my-street and more.